 Programs running in the background could take up the resources required for Photoshop to run smoothly.
 To prevent Photoshop from crashing randomly, you can close the unnecessary programs via Task Manager:

-- Right-click your taskbar, then click Task Manager.
+- Right-click your taskbar, then select Task Manager.

 - Under the Processes tab, look for the processes that you don’t need at the moment.
-Right-click it then click End task.
+Right-click then select End task.

 If the problem persists, try the next fix.